irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.oracle.MsgStartFeedResponse"></a>

 ### MsgStartFeedResponse
-MsgStartFeedResponse defines the Msg/StartFeed response type.
+MsgStartFeedResponse defines the Msg/StartFeed response type